EmmS21/Prompts/MarketingAgentLearning.md

      - Are broad enough to apply to any business in a similar industry, avoiding specifics about technology or methods.
      - Reflect common industry practices, business needs, or solutions, keeping the focus on the core value the business provides.
      - Are distinct from old keywords {old_keywords} but still align with general search queries customers would use when looking for              solutions.
      - Use these broad themes as input for generating specific keyword ideas and headlines.
+Here are examples of broad themes; i.
+Ad
+       Automation tool, ii.
+CRM tools, iii.
+Payment processing tools, iv.
+Meal Delivery Services, v. marketing automation
-4. Run all the themes into the generate_keyword_idea to generate ideas of keywords:
+4. Run the themes into the generate_keyword_idea to generate ideas of keywords:
    - Filter out keywords that are returned that clearly do not relate to this business
-   - If results are insufficient, generate new themes
    - Continue generating themes and running them through the generate_keyword_ideas tool until you have at least 20 keywords outputted by this tool.
 5. Generate 30 new headlines and 20 new descriptions.
 These should be ad text that connect to the business's target audience